micheleb/lnav-setup/README.md

 # lnav-setup
-a simple script that pulls the latest version of lnav as a .deb and installs it
+A simple script that pulls the latest version of lnav as a .deb and installs it

+# Usage
+Clone the repo and run `./lnav-setup.sh` as root